IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Reservoirs pull seawater up into the glass columns; clerics use purify drink to create aquifers
 	- they don't run at night bc no one is working the fountains
 - big sport - bird fighter kites
+- Guardians: albatross spirits who protect the isle, mostly defending against Fray wraiths
+	- technically undead.
+Unclear if they were created divinely or by some powerful caster in the past
+	- Large bird skull suspended in an ethereal body, ~7ft tall
+	- Can't speak, can sometimes seem to understand speech
 # Economics

 Primary Industries